 The Apostles’ Creed is the foundational creed (a statement of belief) of Christian churches.
 It has received this title because of its great antiquity; most of the creed dates from the early 2nd century.
 The creed was originally used as a summary of Christian doctrine for baptismal candidates in the churches of Rome.
 Though many traditions and flavors of Christianity throughout the ages have different interpretations of the Bible, and embrace various doctrinal nuances, the core essence of what the Scriptures teach is found in the words of the Apostles’ Creed.
 Therefore, we have fellowship with other members of the Body of Christ who profess their faith as follows:

-We believe in God, the Father Almighty, maker of heaven and earth.
+We believe in God, the Father Almighty, the Creator of heaven and earth,

-We believe in Jesus Christ, God’s only Son, our Lord,
+And in Jesus Christ, His only Son, our Lord:

 suffered under Pontius Pilate,